LSped/asreview-insights-metrics-comparability-main/scripts/README.md

 Class MetricsEntryPoint()
 - Added cm parser agrument with default values
+- Added tnr parser agrument with default values
 - Added `cm = args.cm` argument in `get_metrics()`
+- Added `tnr = args.tnr` argument in `get_metrics()`

 A condition is added to PlotEntryPoint() so that the TP, FP, TN, FN plot can be displayed using CLI commands.
-A cm parser argument is added to MetricsEntryPoint() so that intercepts at which cm values should be returned can be specified via CLI commands.
+A cm parser argument is added to MetricsEntryPoint() to return cm values at specified intercept(s) via CLI commands.
-A tnr parser argument is added to MetricsEntryPoint() so that intercepts at which tnr should be returned can be specified via CLI commands.
+A tnr parser argument is added to MetricsEntryPoint() to return tnr at specified intercept(s) via CLI commands.